EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 ## 3.3 Credentials and Holder Binding

 Organisational Credentials are expected to have a high degree of complexity and interdependency.
-The W3C Credential Format [2] uses JSON-LD to express complex semantics in a concise but specific way.
+The W3C Credential Format [2] uses JSON-LD to express complex semantics in a concise but specific way and is one of the credential formats suggested within the ARF [3, [Appendix 2.3.12](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/0744496a81fcdf98343893d64be471a42dfedfba/docs/annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)] and agreed upon within the EWC [6].
 JSON-LD enables semantic interoperability by using schemas agreed upon by the participants.
 As a result, existing vocabularies such as the SEMIC Core Vocabularies [5] can be reused to ensure cross-border interoperability.
-In addition, W3C Verifiable Credentials provide cryptographic flexibility so that we can take advantage of established signature schemes such as ECDSA-SD, while retaining the flexibility to use modern schemes such as BBS.
+In addition, W3C Verifiable Credentials provide cryptographic agility so that we can take advantage of established signature schemes such as ECDSA-SD, while retaining the flexibility to use modern schemes such as BBS and Post Quantum Crypto (PCQ).
+Crypto agility and PCQ are very important for critical infrastructure domains such as energy.

 Verifiable Credentials contain claims about legal or natural persons and are requested, stored, and presented using the Organisational Wallet.
 An Organisational Credential is bound to a legal person by its DID.